The ancient Chinese believed

 saying "happiness has arrived" (福到).

-There is an additional play on words here since saying "a bat descends
+There is an additional play on words here since saying "a bat

 from the sky" (fuzi tianlai